HappyPup1402/readme-generator/Develop/README.md

-# reademe-generator
+# readme-generator

 ## Description

-The purpose of this project is to make it easy to generate professional readmes for any given project
+This project allows users to fill out the questions provided which than is turned into a professional READEME.md file

 ## Table of contents